tszwinglitw/5004-TeamActivities/Module04/README.md

 A key idea about map, is that the built list can be any time.
 So let's say you have a list of strings, and you want to convert the information into a new data class.

-The dataclass is as follows:
+The data class is as follows:

 ```java
 class Book {